Getting started with Virtualization#

 # sudo modprobe gim

-To verify that the PF driver is loaded properly use the same commands mentioned in steps tree and four of previous section.
+To verify that the PF driver is loaded properly, use the same verification commands mentioned in the previous section.

 # sudo apt install gcc-12 g++-12